chigart/kanagame/README.md

 Kana Memory Game
 https://kanagame.netlify.app/

-You need Metamask to use it
+You need Metamask to use standart mode

 TODO